JerryTseee/JerryTseee.github.io/_pages/about.md

 **Wangpok Tse**

-- Developed a driver state detection system using OpenCV, aiming to enhance real-time driver safety.
+- Developed an AR driver detection system using OpenCV, aiming to enhance real-time driver safety.
 Face, age, and gender recognition were achieved by using Haar Cascades algorithm and a pre-trained model.
 Designed a head-eye position index and identity recognition to identify dangerous driving behaviors.
 </div>
 </div>

 # 💻 Internships
-- *2024.05 - 2025.01*, I worked as a **research assistant** in the [**HKU Computer Graphics and Visualization Lab**](https://hku-cg.github.io/), supervised by [**Prof. Taku Komura**](https://i.cs.hku.hk/~taku/).
-My duty was to help developing a fully automation system to convert metahuman to OBJ mesh in Unreal Engine 5 and Maya.
-I also helped to do the data analysis of the digital human facial data.
+- *2024.05 - Present*, I worked as a **research assistant** in the [**HKU Computer Graphics and Visualization Lab**](https://hku-cg.github.io/), supervised by [**Prof. Taku Komura**](https://i.cs.hku.hk/~taku/).
+My duty was to use machine learning and deep learning techniques to construct AR/VR and character animation, especially on digital human application.
+I also helped developing an Python automation pipeline to convert metahuman to OBJ files in Unreal Engine 5 and Maya.
 - *2023.12 - 2024.02*, I worked as a **data scientist intern** in the [**SmartAge Intelligence Limited, Hong Kong**](https://smart-age.net/eng/).
 My job was to collect the elderly activity data and help to do the data analysis to discover potential business value in the elderly market.
-I was also responsible for the renovation of WordPress product website.
+I was also responsible for the renovation of product website on Wordpress.
 - *2023.08 - Present*, I worked as an **IT Assistant** in the [**Hong Kong Hakka Associations**](https://hkhakka.com/).
 I helped to organized 2023 Hakka Student Scholarship Award Event.
 Using Excel to input the personal information of students, and designing an event poster with Figma.
-(Now I am the part-time volunteer, help to promote Hakka culture to the world)
+(Now I am the part-time volunteer and Hakka student ambassador, help to promote Hakka culture to the world)

 # 🎖 Honors and Awards
 - *2023 - 2024* Dean's Award for Engineering Student Scholarship